Coming together to eliminate overdraft fees

 Responses to overdraft fee eliminations

+Once the decision was made to eliminate overdraft fees, Adam noticed immediate ripple effects.
 Congresspeople announced their support and praise.
 Colleagues, family and friends messaged him.
 People who worked on the project sent tweets that applauded the decision.
 Other financial institutions followed Capital One’s lead in making overdraft changes that benefited customers.

 -